 Suppose you lift weights to improve your pectus excavatum deformity but strive for that gymnast physique.
 In that case, you should incorporate and understand the gymnast movements and transfer to the gym.
 Mimicking those types of exercises will help you with that.

 For example, take one of the staple exercises in gymnastics, the handstand dip.
 Proper body alignment is critical when it comes to executing this exercise correctly.
-While performing this exercise, you will probably do multiple corrections with your body to avoid falling over.

 Your body must use the small stabilizer muscles simultaneously with the larger muscle groups to keep the body upright.